Last Updated on November 30, 2021 by Grow with Bovees

 - unquestionable durability

-Then there’s the state-of-the-art battery system, the Milwaukee® REDLITHIUM™, which claims (and we have found no evidence to dispute this!) to have the longest run-time, the highest power output and longest battery life of any of the battery packs on the market.
+Then there’s the state-of-the-art battery system, the Milwaukee® REDLITHIUM™, which claims (and we have found no evidence to dispute this!) to have the longest run-time, the highest power output and longest battery life of any of the battery packs on the market, a major consideration when deciding on the best battery powered weed eater for you.

 This advanced battery system combined with REDLINK PLUS™ Electronic Intelligence, provides unparalleled communication between the battery and the tool itself, which allows for the maximum possible levels of productivity, protection and performance compared to other battery powered models.